cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ## Module signatures

-During compilation, a CRC64 value based on all remote function declarations is computed for each module.
+During compilation, a CRC64 value, based on all remote function declarations, is computed for each module.
 Function name, call type, return type, parameter names, types and modifiers are included in the calculation.
-Additionally, the version number of the remote call protocol is appended to the text representation of the CRC64 value.
+Additionally, the version number of the remote call protocol used by the compiler is appended to the text representation of the CRC64 value.

 A remote processor is successfully initialized only when the signature stored in the remote processor matches the signature expected by its main processor.
 This ensures that the remote code won't be called if it is not compatible with the main processor.
 If any remote method's signature is altered, or remote methods are added or removed from the module, the signature changes, and the code in the processor that binds to the remote processor needs to be recompiled too.
+Similarly, if a new compiler using a different remote call protocol is used to recompile some processor's code, all processors related to the altered one through the remote call mechanism need to be recompiled too.

+Remote variables are not included in module signatures.
+If a variable that was used by the main processor gets removed from the remote module, and the remote processor's code is updated with the new code, access to the remote variable from the main processor will be broken (writes to the removed variable will be ignored, while reads from the removed variable will always return `null`).

 ## Remote processors code